engapa/kafka-k8s-openshift/README.md

 Also you may use `--env-file` option to load these variables from a file.

-And , of course, you could provide your own property files directly by option `-v` and don't use `kafka_setup` and `kafka_server` scripts.
+And, of course, you could provide your own property files directly by option `-v` and don't use `kafka_setup` and `kafka_server` scripts.

 The override option of kafka server is preserved and anybody can use it on this way :